 The Senate Commerce Committee today reported problematic S.1092, the Interstate Transport Act of 2018, out of committee.
 Sponsored by Senator Mike Enzi (R-WY), S.1092 attempts to protect knife owners traveling interstate with knives.
 This bill is a weaker and problematic version of Knife Rights’ Knife Owners’ Protection Act (KOPA).
 S.1092 would theoretically provide safe harbor to someone traveling with knives where it is lawful for the knives to be possessed at both the points of origin and destination, so long as the knives are secured and inaccessible during the intervening travel.

-While the sponsor amended the bill to accommodate a number of very serious problematic issues raised by Knife Rights in the original version of the bill, unfortunately S.1092 would still leave knife owners at peril when they need its protections the most.
+While the sponsor amended the bill to accommodate a number of very serious technical issues raised by Knife Rights in the original version of the bill, unfortunately S.1092 would still leave knife owners at peril when they need its protections the most.
 In those states where they are most at risk, such as New York and New Jersey, for example, it lacks critically important provisions to ensure their protection.

 S.1092 does not include a right of action which would provide for persons unlawfully detained for transporting their knives properly secured in compliance with the act to seek financial compensation from a jurisdiction that ignores the intent of Congress to protect these travels.
 Without a strong right of action, there is no deterrent–biased and rogue jurisdictions would have no incentive to follow the law.